 “Kasdeya!
 I need you downstairs right now!” shouted my mother.

 Shutting my journal and dropping my lucky pen on top of it, I went to pick up my backpack hanging from the bedpost.
-Unfortunately for me, I wasn’t allowed to live in a traditional dormitory with all the other girls.
-My mother and I got our own special housing located right on campus.
-Because of this, it meant I was isolated most of the time from my peers.
-I would’ve loved to say that it didn’t bother me, but it did.
-Normalcy was something I had been craving for a long time.
+I wasn’t allowed to live in a traditional dormitory, but whenever I heard the shrill call of my mother, I wished I did.
+I would’ve loved to say that being alone didn’t bother me, but it enabled the mystery surrounding my reputation.
+Normalcy was something I craved for a long time.

-Walking back over to my desk, I picked up my journal and pen and shoved it into my backpack beside my other books.
-I crossed the room to the hanger beside my bedroom door and tugged my black jacket from the hook.
-Dashing downstairs, the smell of bacon wafted up from the kitchen where my mother was standing over a gas stove with a spatula in one hand and her cellphone in the other.
+Walking back over to my desk, I picked up my journal and pen and shoved them into my backpack beside my other books.
+Crossing the room to my bedroom door, I tugged my black jacket from the hook.
+I dashed downstairs as the smell of bacon wafted up from the kitchen, where my mother was standing over a gas stove with a spatula in one hand and her cellphone in the other.

 She motioned for me to take a seat at the kitchen table.
 I dropped my bag beside the chair and sat as Jinx, my dapper tuxedo cat, sauntered up to rub against my leg, purring.
 I picked him up to place him in my lap.

 “What have I told you about having that cat near the table when we eat?” my mother asked as she set a plate of bacon and eggs down in front of my seat.
 She drifted down into the chair next to me and placed her phone on the table.

 “Trouble in paradise?”
 I asked as I took a bite of my bacon.

 “Nothing for you to worry about.
 Business as usual with the headmistress.
 You know she’s always been jealous of me,” my mother said with a grin.